HeZhang1994/video-audio-tools/README.md

 ### Functions

-- Extact audio from video.
+- Extract audio from video.

 - Remove audio from video.